 They will draw up an arrangement outlining the resources, strategies and approaches to be used to support your child.

 This will be reviewed regularly to meet the changing needs of your child.

-Ask for help from specialists such as an educational psychologist or speech therapist if they feel that Early Years/School Action is not enough.
+Ask for help from specialists such as an educational psychologist or speech therapist if they feel that additional support is required.